nus-cs1010/2324-s1/docs/library.md

 ## Printing of a Single Value

-The CS1010 library provides a few convenince functions to format and print `long` and `double` values to the standard output.
+The CS1010 library provides a few convenience functions to format and print `long` and `double` values to the standard output.

 - `void cs1010_print_long(long value)` and `void cs1010_println_long(long value)`<br>
 Print `value` to the standard output (with printf format `%ld`).